Khang-NT/sdk-doc/docs/01_LoginKit/02_Account_Manager.md

 {% endmethod %}

-## Account profiles
+## Managing account profiles
 With `LoginKit`, every account can have multiple profiles.
-After `user` already logged in, you can access all profile of their account.
+After `user` logged in, you can access all profile of their account by using `ProfileManager.getAccountProfiles()`:

 {% method %}